- Who can be a mentor?

-Scholars benefit most from in-person, eye-to-eye meetings and interaction.
-We offer opportunities to meet face-to-face such as our summer picnics, our annual winter break get together (our ice skating event was a blast!), campus visits, etc. But the very best visits are those when you and your Scholar are alone and can talk about important things: ambition, the future, teenaged life, college life.
-And those follow up texts or phone calls we ask you to make reinforce your presence in your Scholar’s life and remind your Scholar that you’ve got their back – that you are a phone call away if they have a question or would like to talk.
+Scholars benefit most from in-person interaction.
+We offer opportunities to meet face-to-face during our programming events.
+The very best visits are those when you and your Scholar are alone and can talk about important things: ambition, the future, teenage life, college life.
+The follow up texts or phone calls we ask you to make reinforce your presence in your Scholar’s life and remind your Scholar that you’ve got their back – that you are a phone call away if they have a question or would like to talk.

 How do I become a mentor?

 There are many attributes that can make you a successful mentor.
 Here are a few of the top qualities we look for: